 come take a nibble

-and turn to flamed out rock.
+turn from a flower into a flamed out rock.